echo-Angele/My-Web-Project/README.md

 ## Hi there 👋
-# here is my first web application combination.
+Here is **echo-Angele** and this is my first web application combination.
 I am going to build some simple app that we may use in our life, like weather, calculator, exchange rate and others.
 - 🔭 I’m currently working on the third one that is weather app.
 I will add more function like temp, wind dirction and others.

 <!--
 **echo-Angele/echo-Angele** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.